moritonal/CodingWithTom/tutorials/Tutorial_UploadingData.md

 # Write a function

-Function's are blocks of code that can be called multiple times.
+Functions are blocks of code that can be called multiple times.
 Replace all of `index.js` with the following:

 ```javascript
 console.log("Hello, World");